trijayadigital/cekmutasi-laravel/README.md

 ?&gt;</code></pre>

-For further example, you can check out in **CekmutasiController.php** included in this package
+For further example, you can check out in **example/CekmutasiController.php** included in this package

 ## Available Methods